 Career prospects in the luxury segment

-Due to its exponential growth, the luxury segment offers diverse and exciting set of employment opportunities for anyone who is well-versed with the luxury industry.
-With the demand for luxury products increasing by day, not just businesses but even educational institutions are eager to serve the luxury industry by providing them with skilled workforce.
+Due to its exponential growth, the luxury segment offers diverse and exciting employment opportunities for anyone well-versed in the luxury industry.
+With the demand for luxury products increasing daily, businesses and educational institutions are eager to serve the luxury industry by providing them with a skilled workforce.

 Why do an MBA in Luxury Management?

-Luxury Management is all about conducting market research for target products, overseeing and organising advertising campaigns, managing brand budgeting and resources, collaborating with luxury designers, and supervising marketing assignments.
+Luxury Management is all about conducting market research for target products, overseeing and organizing advertising campaigns, managing brand budgeting and resources, collaborating with luxury designers, and supervising marketing assignments.

-India is the emerging hub of luxury which would demand professionals to manage the luxury business to provide the highest level of service to clients who want to own the best based on personal preference while maximizing the social currency.
-And who knows better about luxury but the French?
-Paris, being the luxury capital of the world is the birthplace of luxury brands like Christian Dior, Coco Chanel, Louis Vuitton and Ives Saint Laurent etc.
+India is the emerging hub of luxury, which demands professionals to manage the luxury business to provide the highest level of service to clients who want to own the best based on personal preference while maximizing the social currency.
+And who knows better about luxury than the French?
+The world’s luxury capital, Paris, is the birthplace of luxury brands like Christian Dior, Coco Chanel, Louis Vuitton, and Ives Saint Laurent.